Can We Talk?

 Amelia Kinkade is a teacher and consultant that had to relearn her communication talent.
 The author of “The Language of Miracles” and “Straight From the Horse’s Mouth,” Amelia travels around the world to lecture and contribute to the rehabilitation of injured and orphaned wild animals.
 She also offers consultations via Skype; visit www.AmeliaKinkade.com to learn more.

-I’ve actually achieved a good connection to the dogs and cats I come into contact with.
-Sometimes they’re very friendly and want to connect.
+I’ve actually achieved a good emotional connection to the dogs and cats I come into contact with.
+I like to connect with the AKC, Animal Kingdom Collective, when I meditate in the mornings.
+Though individual conversation evades me, the collective energies are more than happy to give me advice.
+Sometimes animals are very friendly and want to connect.
 Sometimes they wouldn’t give me the time of day, and be sure, some can tell time.
 And since I’ve never had that deep conversation with the neighbor’s cat, I’m going to keep trying to improve my communication skills.
 If you decide this might be something you’d like to do, remember that just like the people we encounter every day privacy is important to them, so be sure to ask permission before you start trying to poke around their heads.

 Even though I’m not a master communicator, yet, I’ve found that most animals are just happy that I’m trying.
 I live for the day some dog or cat or bird is going to stop and say, “Hey, just the person I was looking for!” and give me some communication tips.
 Until then I’ll be glad for the love and comfort they send my way when I say hello.